HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 | Encoder-Decoder | sequence-to-sequence | span corruption | reconstruct span | translation, text summarization, Q&A | T5, BART |
 | Decoder Only | autoregression | causal language modeling (CML), unidirectional  | predict next token | text generation | GPT, BLOOM |

+BERT utilizes a bi-directional transformer architecture, which means that it can process input text in both forward and backward directions to better understand the context and relationships between words.

 ## How Do Large Language Models Work?